Contacting HMRC about tax credits

 Contacting HMRC by post

-If you want to write to HMRC by post about tax credits there are a number of different postal addresses.
+If you want to write to HMRC by post you can find the address on GOV.UK.

 Using a courier